 · Improved relationship and communications skills grounded in benevolent mindfulness.

 Professionally you will:

-· Gain an Ofqual accreditation in person-centred and holistic spiritual care.
+· Gain a nationally recognised qualification in person-centred and holistic spiritual care.

 · Integrate spiritual healthcare into your current career.